 - Account-based marketing.
 You need to know how your prospect data links to the account data in your CRM.

 - Customer marketing.
 You need to be able to differentiate customers vs. prospects and users vs. other people from the same company.
 That means you better be able to link your marketing database to both customer activity data from your product database and ticketing data from your help desk system.

 - Scoring accounts to prioritize sales activity.
 You need to link your CRM account data with third-party intend data, first-party engagement data across different platforms, and various target account lists.

 People aspire to have “360-view of the customer.”
 But in practice, you don’t always need a “comprehensive” view of the customer to be successful.
 Depending on your specific goals and purpose, most of the time, you just need to link a few data sets.
 So while achieving the utopian “360-view of the customer” is great, but can be costly and take too long.
 So the key is to build data linkages on an as-needed, agile manner.

 Final Thoughts on Data Quality

-In practice, there’s no single definition of data quality.
+In practice, there’s no single definition of data quality for marketing and sales.
 Data quality means different things to different companies, departments, projects, processes, and technology stacks.
 So it’s vital to understand what data quality means to YOU within each context.
 Data quality is not a generic concept, and it’s meaningless without the proper business context.